Job Outlook in the Ft. Lauderdale area:

 - Demand for Machinists is expected to grow 10%* between 2014 and 2024.

-- Entry level wages are about $10/hour**.
+- Entry level wages are between $10/hour and $12/hour**.
 Actual wages vary according to education, experience and certifications.

 * Bureau of Labor Statistics